-43.2 A requirement to execute a Transfer (or not to Occupy Dwellings unless a Transfer has been executed) shall not be discharged unless the requirements of Schedule 15A have been complied with at the time of the Transfer.
+A requirement to execute a Transfer (or not to Occupy Dwellings unless a Transfer has been executed) shall not be discharged unless the requirements of Schedule 15A have been complied with at the time of the Transfer.

-44. The following procedure must be followed in order to discharge the obligations in this Schedule to Provide a Bond, as well as to discharge the obligations not to Occupy Dwellings unless a Bond has been Provided:

-44.1 A Separate Bond must be entered into in respect of each numbered contribution that is secured by a Bond.

-44.2 The Bonds may be from the same or a different Issuer to each other, but any Issuer must be first approved in writing by the County Council acting reasonably.

-44.3 Each Bond must be in the form set out at Schedule 15B in order for the obligations in this Schedule to be discharged, and must be identified with a unique reference number.

-44.4 For each proposed Bond, the spaces in the form at Schedule 15B must be completed so as to faithfully reflect the details of the Issuer, the quantum of the contribution in question (as provided for in this Deed), the Relevant Index and the date when the contribution falls due (as provided for in this Deed).

-44.5 The Bond shall take the form of a deed executed by the Issuer and sent to the County Council to check that the form has been properly completed.
-The County Council shall execute the Deed within seven working days after receipt of the same by the Issuer provided that all the requisite checks have been completed to the satisfaction of the County Council acting reasonably.

-44.6 The Bond shall not be deemed Provided for the purpose of this Deed until the County Council has itself executed the deed.

-PART 7 – COUNTY COUNCIL COVENANTS
+– County Council Covenants

 The County Council covenants with the Owners as follows:

-45. The County Council shall if requested execute a Deed of Covenant in the precise form contained in Schedule 15C in respect of each Bond, provided that the Issuer of the corresponding Bond has duly executed the Deed of Covenant and has correctly filled out the reference number of the Bond in question.

-46. The Education Contributions shall not be expended by the County Council other than for Education Purposes for the benefit of the Development, subject to the County Council being in receipt of all necessary land interests and all Education Contributions for each relevant school under this Deed .
+The Education Contributions shall not be expended by the County Council other than for Education Purposes for the benefit of the Development, subject to the County Council being in receipt of all necessary land interests and all Education Contributions for each relevant school under this Deed .
 This clause shall not prevent expenditure on administration reasonably incidental or ancillary to the design, construction or fitting-out of the schools, including procurement or legal work

-47. To build or procure the construction of each of the schools as identified in this Deed subject to the County Council being in receipt of all necessary land interests and all Education Contributions for each relevant school.
+To build or procure the construction of each of the schools as identified in this Deed subject to the County Council being in receipt of all necessary land interests and all Education Contributions for each relevant school.

-48. Prior to the later of

-48.1 ten years from the date of receipt of the final instalment in respect of a School and

-48.2 one year following practical completion of a School
+One year following practical completion of a School

-the Owners' Agent or the person from whom any contribution was received may apply to the County Council with undertakings for the County Council’s costs in establishing total expenditure of the contribution in question.
-Thereafter, the Owners’ Agent or the person from whom the contribution was received may request that the County Council provide an account of the expenditure of the money.
+, the Owners' Agent or the person from whom any contribution was received may apply to the County Council with undertakings for the County Council’s costs in establishing total expenditure of the contribution in question.
+Thereafter, the Owners’ Agent or the person from whom the contribution was received may request that the County Council provide an account of the expenditure of the money such account to be provided by the County Council within a reasonable time of any such request.